AviatrixSystems/Docs/HowTos/S2C_GW_PAN.rst

 Site2Cloud Network Topology (Aviatrix Gateway --- PAN)
 ======================================================

 This document describes how to build an IPSec tunnel based site2cloud connection between Aviatrix Gateway and Palo Alto Netowrks (PAN) Firewall.
-To simulate an on-prem PAN Firewall, we use PAN VM at AWS VPC.
+To simulate an on-prem PAN Firewall, we use a PAN VM at AWS VPC.

 Network setup is as following: